syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/disabledItem" %}
 {% endif %}

-### Custom Header
+### Custom header

-You can use the [header](../api/ribbon/ribbonGalleryGroupModel/#header) property to designate an appropriate header for the group items within the Ribbon Gallery popup.
+You can use the [header](../api/ribbon/ribbonGalleryGroupModel/#header) property to set header for the group items in the Ribbon gallery popup.

 {% if page.publishingplatform == "typescript" %}